Background

 Promoting your products and educating your customers will help you retain them.
 But do you know what else can win them over?
 Entertaining content!

-This is where social media comes in!
-Consumers love checking out new products, secret sales, and more.
-What they love more than anything else, though, is sharing funny content with their friends.
+Entertaining content is associated with social media.
+Consumers love checking out new products, looking for secret sales, learn about upcoming contests, and more.
+What they love more than anything else, though, is watching funny content and sharing it with their friends.

-In my opinion, if you make them laugh once, you’ll have managed to lead them a step closer to retention.
+In my opinion, if you make them laugh once, you’re bringing them one step closer to retention.
 Why?
-Because people will not only wait for your promo stuff, but they’ll also look forward to engaging with you on a more “personal” level.
+Because people will not only wait for your promo stuff, but also the next laugh.
+And that’s personal connection at its best.

-Brands like Wendy’s have used unique social media marketing strategies to power up their engagement and create loyal advocates.
-This is a small sample of what the brand usually posts:
+Brands like Srub Daddy have used unique social media marketing strategies to catch their followers’ attention and give them a good time.
+This is a small sample of how the company uses its social media towards that goal:

 Engaging content will solidify the relationship with your followers and turn into something meaningful.
-Just make sure that the content you post reflects your brand for a more fulfilling and entertaining experience!
+Just make sure that the content you post reflects your brand for a more fulfilling and consistent experience.

 13. Don’t Overpromise and Underdeliver

-Overpromising is one of the worst mistakes rookie businesses make.
+Overpromising is one of the worst mistakes to make as a business.
 And when this is combined with underdelivering, you can find yourself dealing with frustrated customers and negative noise.

 No matter how loyal these shoppers are, a mistake like this can create a backlash.
-And you definitely don’t want a #yourbrandisoverparty or #boycottyourbrand trending worldwide on Twitter.
+And you definitely don’t want this kind of publicity trending on social media.

-An honest business will create a feeling of security that will encourage consumers to keep buying.
-So next time you promote a new product, keep this in mind to avoid falling into the overpromising/underdelivering trap.
+An honest business creates a feeling of security and reliability that encourages consumers to return for more.
+So next time you promote a new product or service, keep this in mind to avoid falling into the overpromising/underdelivering trap.

 To get from customer acquisition to retention, you need to identify your customer’s pain points and provide them with the best solutions.

-As you must have realized, a seamless experience with your brand is all it takes to increase loyalty and turn those first-time shoppers into loyal advocates of your company.
+As demonstrated here, a seamless experience with your brand is all it takes to increase loyalty and turn those first-time shoppers into loyal advocates of your company.

 Of course, to achieve retention, you need the help of your CMS, CRM, email marketing, support team, and so on.
 Also, selecting the best tools for the job will help you streamline your efforts more effectively.

-So why not sign up for a Moosend account to have one thing less to worry about?
+So sign up for a Moosend account to have one thing less to worry about.

 Now let me see you off with one of my favorite retention quotes: “I don’t know who you are, but I’ll find you, and I’ll retain you!”